-I have to say this cd was a surprise.
-Charles Wilson's last disc was catchy programmed party soul that is popular on the "chitlin circuit".
+Charles Wilson's last disc (the very fine independently-released "You Got To Pay To Play" ) was catchy programmed party soul that is popular on the "chitlin circuit".
 But this Delmark debut is 100% organic- meaning it's actual humans playing on it- and it rips!
 Everything about this CD works- the band is tight and Carl Weathersby is a tour-de-force on guitar as he plays on 13 of the tracks!
-Charles' aching vocals are the best example so for his talents- the way he soulfully owns the title track, Robert Ward's "My Love Is Real", Lee Shot Williams' "I Like Your Style", Little Milton's "Hattie Mae" and Travis Haddix' "Doctor Doctor".
-15 tracks- not a dud in the bunch
+Charles' vocals are the best example so far of his talents- the way he soulfully owns the title track, Robert Ward's "My Love Is Real", Lee Shot Williams' "I Like Your Style", Little Milton's "Hattie Mae" and Travis Haddix' "Doctor Doctor".
+15 tracks- not a dud in the bunch.

 8. Roy Roberts & Johnny Rawls "Partners & Friends" (Rock House)